Saccade: Function

-Humans and many animals do not look at a scene in fixed steadiness; instead, the eyes move around, locating interesting parts of the scene and building up a mental, three-dimensional 'map' corresponding to the scene (as opposed to the graphical map of avians, that often relies upon detection of angular movement on the retina).
+Humans and many organisms do not look at a scene in steadiness; instead, the eyes move around, locating interesting parts of the scene and building up a three-dimensional 'map' corresponding to the scene (as opposed to the graphical map of avians, which often relies upon detection of angular movement on the retina).

 When scanning immediate surroundings or reading, human eyes make saccadic movements and stop several times, moving very quickly between each stop.
 The speed of movement during each saccade cannot be controlled; the eyes move as fast as they are able.
 One reason for the saccadic movement of the human eye is that the central part of the retina—known as the fovea—which provides the high-resolution portion of vision is very small in humans, only about 1–2 degrees of vision, but it plays a critical role in resolving objects.
-By moving the eye so that small parts of a scene can be sensed with greater resolution, body resources can be used more efficiently.
+Saccades allow the eyes to sense small parts of a scene with greater resolution and the brain thereby to assemble them into a coherent, continuous mental representation.